Julia-Embedded/jlcross/README.md

 # How to use

-- We will assume your build machine is Ubuntu 16.04 equipped with Intel CPU.
+- We will assume your build machine is
-  - MacOSX (Mojave) works fine for me.
+  - Ubuntu 16.04 equipped with high end Intel CPU.
+  - macOS (Catalina) e.g. iMac

 ## Prepare environment